Bambi-Forest/DataQuest-Data-Analytics-for-Python-Projects/README.md

 - All 17 Projects will be stored here :)

 [Project 1] Guided Project:Profitable App Profiles for the App Store and Google Play Markets

-- This project is where I analyze two large data sets, Google Play and Apple store apps to find the most profitable free genre app that would bring in revenue due to in-app ads that users would most likely visit.
-I'm cleaning the data to remove rows with missing data, duplicate rows, remove non-English apps, and then analyze how popular certain apps are.
-I had to analyze the data to make sure certain apps in each category do not have biased apps by having several apps having the majority of installs or user ratings.
-These results will enable me to recommend an app that will gain enough attention from the users to produce enough revenue for the companies.
+This project is where I:

+•  Analyze two large data sets: Google Play and Apple store apps.
+                 - Find the most profitable free genre app that would bring in revenue due to in-app ads that users would most likely visit.
+                 - Find out how popular certain apps are.
+                  - Make sure certain apps in each category do not have biased apps (done based on majority of installs or user rating).
+                  - Results will enable me to recommend an app that will gain enough attention to produce enough revenue for the companies!
+• Clean the data!
+                 - Removing rows with:
+                                         - Missing data
+                                          - Duplicate rows
+                                          -  Non-English apps